 The front and rear wheel hub bearings must be checked at the intervals specified in the periodic maintenance and lubrication chart.
 If there is play in a wheel hub or if a wheel does not turn smoothly, have a Yamaha dealer check the wheel hub bearings.

-Lubricating the swingarm pivots
+Lubricating the front knuckle pivots

-The swingarm pivots must be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.
+The front knuckle pivots must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.